SilvaJ3/SilvaJ3/README.md

 My name is Junior Silva Braga

 I started my journey as a full stack web developper in 2021 and achieved my training at Molengeek.
-Right now, I'm still learning in order to improve my skills.
+Right now, I'm doing my internship at GreenBeTech/PxlStudio.

-- 🌱 I’m currently learning Node.js and Vue Js.
+- 🌱 I’m currently learning GraphQL, TypeScript and Next.js.
 - 📫 How to reach me: silvabraga.junior@gmail.com

 <details>